deis/workflow/src/installing-workflow/index.md

 * [Redis](../managing-workflow/platform-logging.md#configuring-off-cluster-redis) - Such as AWS Elasticache
 * [InfluxDB](../managing-workflow/platform-monitoring.md#configuring-off-cluster-influxdb) and [Grafana](../managing-workflow/platform-monitoring.md#off-cluster-grafana)

+#### (Experimental) Kubernetes Native Ingress

+Workflow now offers [experimental native ingress](experimental-native-ingress.md) that will allow users to take advantage of native Kubernetes ingress with their cluster.
+Users will be able to use and define any compatible Kubernetes ingress controller.
+Feel free to start following along with the [experimental native ingress](experimental-native-ingress.md) guide now.

 ## Add the Deis Chart Repository

 The Deis Chart Repository contains everything needed to install Deis Workflow onto a Kubernetes cluster, with a single `helm install deis/workflow --namespace deis` command.